What is Modern Slavery?

 If there is an immediate danger to the suspected victim or if you think that the suspected victim is under 18, inform the police and call 999 as a matter of urgency.
 Use the following numbers to report a concern:

 Information from the community can play a vital role in tackling modern slavery, no matter how small or insignificant.
-If you see something suspicious, call police on 101.
+If you see something suspicious, call the police on 101.

 You can also call Crimestoppers anonymously on 0800 555 111.

 The Missing and Exploitation Hub is a multi-agency team made up of partners from Childrens Social Care, Thames Valley Police, Barnardo's, Health and Education, as well as a Parent worker, currently provided by Buckinghamshire Safeguarding Children Partnership.
 The team supports victims of all forms of exploitation and can work with and sign post those in need of support (up to the age of 25).

 You can contact them by calling the First Response Team on 01296 383 962.

 Victims First provides free emotional and practical support to all victims and witnesses of crime, as well as family members of victims.
 It is available across Buckinghamshire and can provide help regardless of whether or not the crime has been reported to the police.